Hello.

 What do I do?

-I also enjoy thinking deeply about pedagogy, especially the nature of PhD training.
+I also enjoy thinking about pedagogy, especially the nature of PhD training.
 I wrote a book - a step-by-step guide to the intellectual and emotional rollercoaster of Your PhD.
 Written in collaboration with twelve leading academics and industrialists, giving their unique perspectives on the PhD process, How to get Your PhD: A Handbook for the Journey is now available.

 News